TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 MRI Scan Magnetic Resonance Imaging (MRI) is a type of scan that using magnetism and radio waves to create pictures.
 They produce pictures from angles all around the body and shows up soft tissues very clearly and can take between 15 and 90 minutes.
 See the Cancer Research UK website for more information.

-Neoadjuvant Treatment This is treatment, such as chemotherapy, given as a first step to shrink a tumour before the main treatment, usually surgery, is given.
+Neoadjuvant Treatment This is treatment, such as chemotherapy, given as a first step to help shrink a tumour before the main treatment, usually surgery, is given.

 Oncotype DX Test Some breast cancers do not require chemotherapy.
 This is a test your oncologist may carry out to see whether you could benefit from chemotherapy.